 Three things are needed to help injured blood vessels stop bleeding: platelets Platelets The main components of blood include Plasma Red blood cells White blood cells Platelets read more (blood cells that help in blood clotting How Blood Clots Hemostasis is the body's way of stopping injured blood vessels from bleeding.
 Hemostasis includes clotting of the blood.
 Too little clotting can cause excessive bleeding from minor injury Too... read more ), blood clotting factors (proteins largely produced by the liver and by certain cells that line blood vessels), and blood vessel narrowing (constriction).
 An abnormality in any of these factors can lead to excessive bleeding or bruising:

 Decreased activity of blood clotting factors (for example, due to hemophilia Hemophilia Hemophilia is a hereditary bleeding disorder caused by a deficiency in one of two blood clotting factors: factor VIII or factor IX.
 Several different gene abnormalities can cause the disorder... read more , liver disorders, vitamin K deficiency Vitamin K Deficiency Vitamin K deficiency is most common in infants, especially those who are breastfed.
 The deficiency can cause bleeding; therefore, all newborns should be given a vitamin K injection.
-Bleeding... read more , or the use of certain drugs)
+Bleeding... read more , or the use of certain drugs or medications)

 Defects in blood vessels